fluree/docs.flur.ee/website/docs/reference/http/overview.md

 For both queries and transactions, a signature is not required if the option `fdb-open-api` is set to true (default for the downloaded version of Fluree).

-More information on [signing queries](/guides/identity/signatures#signed-queries) and [signing transactions](/guides/identity/signatures#signed-transactions) can be found in the linked sections.
+More information on [signing queries](/concepts/identity/signatures.md#signed-queries) and [signing transactions](/concepts/identity/signatures.md#signed-transactions) can be found in the linked sections.

-See [Downloaded Endpoint Examples](/api/downloaded-endpoints/downloaded-examples) for examples of how to use each of the endpoints.